 The following 10 rules will help you to provide a good user experience for long scrolling.

-Offer a good introduction17.
+Offer a good introduction.
 (A good introduction sets the context for the content and helps to answer the user’s question, “What’s this page about?”)

-- Use engaging imagery18.
+Use engaging imagery.
 (Users pay close attention to images that contain relevant information.)